-Surprise surprise, Watford go from the high of beating the club world champions to losing in limp fashion to the masters in ordinary, Crystal Palace.
+Surprise surprise, Watford go from the high of beating the club world champions to losing in limp fashion to Crystal Palace.
 A first half strike from Jordan Ayew on the edge of the box was the difference in a game that was lacklustre from both sides from start to finish.
 I spoke briefly before the game about Watford’s final hurdles and I am not the least bit surprised that we’ve slumped to defeat against a truly dire opposition when there was a golden chance to push from the drop.

 It was always going to be a completely different test, just because you come against one of the weakest squads in the league featuring the awful Benteke, Joel Ward and co doesn’t mean victory will be a given after you’ve just outplayed the likes of Mane, Salah and Firmino.
 The Eagles look to make the occasion a turgid one and bring you down to their level and my word they did that effectively.
 The levels of desire looked nothing short of pathetic from the visitors and the game passed them by.

 It’s hard to really pick out many incidents in what was such an uneventful game but the winning goal summed up the match for the Hornets.
 A couple of loose balls were not picked up by any players in yellow and black and when Ayew found the opening on the edge of the box he was tamely ‘closed down’ by Cathcart and Masina as he fired pasted Foster who had very little to do all game.